-Center for Behavioral Medicine operates a series of six programs within the greater Kansas City Area.
+Center for Behavioral Medicine operates a series of five programs within the greater Kansas City Area.
 These homes provide clinical care to psychiatric clients in the community in the least restrictive setting possible.
-Clients come into our services through referrals from Community Mental Health Centers in our region along with referral from other DMH facilities throughout the state.
+Clients come into our services through referrals from Community Mental Health Centers in our region along with referrals from other DMH facilities throughout the state.

 Alternative Services Facilities